chiraghalan/OIBSIP_DataScience_5/README.md

-# 📺 Advertising Sales Prediction using Machine Learning
+# TASK - 5 Advertising Sales Prediction using Machine Learning

 ## 📘 Objective
 The goal of this project is to develop a machine learning model that predicts **sales revenue** based on advertising expenditure across various media channels such as **TV**, **Radio**, and **Newspaper**.